RichTeaMan/advent-of-code/readme.md

 # Advent of Code

-Some extremely phoned in answers to [Advent of Code 2022](https://adventofcode.com/2022).
+Some extremely phoned in answers to [Advent of Code](https://adventofcode.com/).

+Featuring answers from:
+* 2021
+* 2022
+* 2023